Discover more about this waterfront city located in California’s Central Valley.

 Next stop?
 San Francisco, or maybe Yosemite.
 The adventure never ends when you start at the heart of California’s famous Central Valley.

 Stockton is the County seat for San Joaquin County.
 The City of Stockton is one of California’s fastest growing communities.
-Stockton is currently the 13th largest city in California with a dynamic, multi-ethnic and multi-cultural population of about 310,000.
+Stockton is currently the 13th largest city in California with a dynamic, multi-ethnic and multi-cultural population of more than 310,000.
 It is situated along the San Joaquin Delta waterway which connects to the San Francisco Bay and the Sacramento and San Joaquin Rivers.
 Stockton is located 60 miles east of the San Francisco Bay Area, 83 miles east of San Francisco, and 45 miles south of Sacramento, the capital of California.
 Stockton has an airport offering service to Phoenix and Las Vegas (on Allegiant Airlines).
-Visitors may also fly in to Sacramento, Oakland or San Francisco.
+Visitors may also fly into Sacramento, Oakland or San Francisco.

 Stockton offers an excellent quality of life for its residents.
 The City has a number of beautiful residential communities along waterways, with single-family homes costing about one-third the price of homes in the Bay Area.
 With over 100,000 trees, Stockton has been recognized by Sunset Magazine as the "Best Tree City" in the western United States.
 In 1999, 2004, 2015, 2017, and 2018, Stockton was designated an All-America City by the National Civic League.